 About Smart Justice for Women

-Smart Justice for Women (SJFW) is a subcommittee under the broader Smart Justice Coalition and is coordinated by the Federation of Community Legal Centres Victoria and the Law and Advocacy Centre for Women.
+Smart Justice for Women is a coalition of nearly 40 member organisations as well as leading academics and experts committed to ending the criminalisation of women in Victoria.
+Smart Justice for Women is coordinated by the Federation of Community Legal Centres Victoria and the Law and Advocacy Centre for Women.

-SJFW includes members from the community legal sector, Aboriginal Community Controlled Organisations, community services sector, legal assistance sector, academia, and other organisations.
+Smart Justice for Women includes members from the community legal sector, Aboriginal Community Controlled Organisations, peak bodies, community services sector, legal sector, academia, and other organisations.

-The role of SJFW is to reduce the criminalisation of women in Victoria by:
+The role of Smart Justice for Women is to end the criminalisation of women in Victoria by:

-- advocating for law reform, policy change and structural change
+- Advocating for law reform, policy change and structural change.

-- influencing community attitudes and promoting social change
+- Influencing community attitudes and promoting social change.

-- promoting information, knowledge, evidence and resource sharing between members
+- Promoting information, knowledge, evidence and resource sharing between members.

-- fostering a collaborative approach to service delivery within the legal assistance sector and across a range of sectors.
+- Fostering a collaborative approach to service delivery within the legal assistance sector and across a range of sectors.

 Smart Justice for Women’s purpose and priorities